andreymsdev/andreymsdev/README.md

 I use Linux every day.
 I started with  **Linux Mint** , then moved to  **Fedora** , and now I’m running **Arch Linux** as my main system.
 For cybersecurity projects, I work with **Kali Linux** in a virtual machine.

+In **Machine Learning**, I’ve been studying and building projects using Python.

 ---

 ![Descrição da imagem](images/prolang.png)